Twitter Launches Initial Version of Encryption for DMs

 Which kind of defeats the purpose, and seems a little misleading, but this is where we’re at on Twitter 2.0.

 As you can see in this example, Twitter’s new encryption process will enable users to switch on encryption within their chats.
-But your messages won’t really be encrypted, at least in the sense that the term normally implies, while the functionality is also fairly limited in who can actually use it, which has prompted much criticism from privacy experts.
+But your messages won’t really be encrypted, at least in the sense that the term normally implies.
+The functionality is also fairly limited in who can actually use it, which has prompted much criticism from privacy experts.

 First off, as Twitter notes, even with this initial version of encryption enabled, your messages aren’t actually safe from third-party manipulation.